GeraldNathan/test/README.md

-# Test document to check Git client.
+# Document to check Git client.